ubco-cmps/data542_course/about/syllabus_bits/calendar_entry.md

 **{{ COURSE_CODE }} ({{ CREDITS }}) {{ TITLE }}**

-The [UBCO calendar description](http://www.calendar.ubc.ca/okanagan/courses.cfm?code=cosc) of this course is:
+The [UBCO calendar description](http://www.calendar.ubc.ca/okanagan/courses.cfm?code=data) of this course is:

-> Data visualization to produce graphs and images.
+> Manipulation of data using software tools.
+> Data conversion, filtering, sorting, grouping, cleaning, parsing.
+> Automation.
 > Advanced data analysis on spreadsheets.
-> Credit will be granted for only one of DATA 301 or DATA 550.
 > Restricted to students in the MDS program.
 >
 > *Prerequisite*: {{ PREREQS }}